ATahma/myDotFiles/README.md

 __ttf-anonymous-pro (font) :__ this font can be found here (used with my setup) [Here](https://www.marksimonson.com/fonts/view/anonymous-pro) - it is in Arch Linux's repos so easy to install and renders well!

-(1) I will post the config file later as I configure mine!

 ### For Jupyter notebooks:
 __python-pip :__ python package manager for python 3